callstack/react-native-testing-library/website/docs/API.md

 Returns the rendered [composite root element](testing-env#host-and-composite-components).

 :::caution
 This API typically will return a composite view which goes against recommended testing practices.
-This API is primarily available for legacy test suits that rely on such testing.
+This API is primarily available for legacy test suites that rely on such testing.
 :::

 :::note